nico-tuananh/vinuni-circular-market/README.md

   - N–1 with User (sender/receiver).
   - 1–N with Comment (self-relationship via parent_id, for replies).

-🔧 Tech Stack
+## 🔧 Tech Stack

 - Database: MySQL
   - Tables, views, stored procedures, triggers, indexing.
-- Backend: Python Flask
+- Backend: Java (Spring Boot)
-  - REST-like routes for login, listings, orders, reviews, admin functions.
+  - REST-style endpoints for login, listings, orders, reviews, admin functions.
-  - Uses parameterized queries to interact with MySQL.
+  - Uses parameterized queries / JPA / JDBC to interact with MySQL.
-- Frontend: HTML, Node.js, Bootstrap, basic JavaScript
+- Frontend: Node.js + HTML + Bootstrap + basic JavaScript
+  - Node.js used for serving pages or building a lightweight frontend app.
   - Simple responsive pages for mobile & desktop.
 - Tools:
   - MySQL Workbench (design & queries).
   - GitHub for version control.

-👥 Team Members and Roles
+## 👥 Team Members and Roles

 - Nguyen The An – Database Architect
   - Gather requirements, design the ERD and logical schema, write DDL (tables, constraints, relationships), define indexing strategy, and coordinate how the database will be used by the web application.